-My 16-year-old son will use a dictionary if forced to, but more often he’ll ask me what something means.
-If I don’t know and suggest looking it up, he can’t be bothered.
+My sons will use a dictionary if forced to, but more often will ask me what something means.
+If I don’t know and suggest looking it up, they can’t be bothered.
 If confronted by a word I don’t know, I immediately WANT to know the meaning and will look it up.
 Is this a “writer” thing, or maybe just a generation thing?

 I’m with you, Sue.
 I own many dictionaries, style guides, etc., and refer to them often.
 I also use similar online resources.
 Like yours, my kids will ask me what something means, rather than look it up themselves.
 I don’t know why this is.
 On the other hand, at least they’re talking to me!
 [Anyone who has teens can relate.]